Oil slides on U.S. inventory build, equity rally caps losses

 Further pressuring oil prices and undermining OPEC’s efforts to tighten the market has been a surge in U.S. output to record highs, leading to more American crude being exported.

-Additional reporting by Aaron Sheldrick in TOKYO; Editing by Dale Hudson and Jan Harvey
+Additional reporting by Aaron Sheldrick in TOKYO; Editing by Dale Hudson, Jan Harvey and Kirsten Donovan